nicksmith100/milestone-project-1/README.md

 ### Languages
 - [HTML](https://html.spec.whatwg.org/multipage/)
-  - Standard markup language for web pages.
+  - Standard markup language for web pages
 - [CSS](https://www.w3.org/Style/CSS/)
-  - Used to add style to HTML.
+  - Used to add style to HTML

 ### Frameworks
 - [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
-  - Used for overall layout and styling of page, as well as specific components as described above.
+  - Used for overall layout and styling of page, as well as specific components as described above

 ### Libraries
 - [Google Fonts](https://fonts.google.com)
-  - Used for importing Playfair Display font.
+  - Used for importing Playfair Display font
 - [Dafont](https://dafont.com/)
-  - Used to download Desyrel font.
+  - Used to download Desyrel font
 - [Bootstrap icons](https://icons.getbootstrap.com/)
-  - Used for icons.
+  - Used for icons

 ### Platforms
 - [Github](https://github.com/)
-  - Used to store code remotely and for deployment.
+  - Used to store code remotely and for deployment
 - [CodeAnywhere](https://app.codeanywhere.com/)
-  - IDE used for project development.
+  - IDE used for project development

 ### Other Tools
 - [Figma](https://www.figma.com/)
-  - Used to create wireframes.
+  - Used to create wireframes
 - [Coolors](https://coolors.co/)
-  - Used to create colour palette.
+  - Used to create colour palette
 - [Transfonter](https://transfonter.org/)
   - Used to convert TrueType font to @font-face
 - [Favicon Generator](https://www.favicon-generator.org/)
-  - Used to create the website favicon.
+  - Used to create the website favicon
 - [Am I Responsive](https://ui.dev/amiresponsive)
-  - Used to create montage of different devices displaying the site.
+  - Used to create montage of different devices displaying the site

 ## Testing